 Santa Monica College has responded to the needs of its increasingly diverse student body through such academic and counseling support programs as the Scholars program (for honors students planning to transfer to four-year institutions), Latino Center, African American Collegian Center, Center for Students with Disabilities, and International Education Center.
-The College boasts the largest student support system among all California Community Colleges and the cornucopia of special programs has grown with the inclusion of programs like the Veterans' Resource Center, the First Year Experience for first-generation college students, and the Guardian Scholars Program for foster youth.
+The College boasts the largest student support system among all California Community Colleges and the cornucopia of special programs has grown with the inclusion of programs like the Veterans Resource Center, Young Collegians, STEM Learning and Leadership Innovation Center, the DREAM program in support of undocumented students, and the Guardian Scholars Program for foster youth.